Rouse Hill: Transport

 Rouse Hill is bisected by Windsor Road, which is now a major 4-lane road running from North Parramatta north-west to Windsor.
 Most residents of Rouse Hill are reliant on private cars for transport, with a high number of households having two or more cars.

-Hillsbus provides services to Sydney CBD, North Sydney, Parramatta, Macquarie Park, and Castle Hill.
-Busways provides services to Blacktown, Riverstone and Castle Hill.
-Hillsbus also provides weekday services from Rouse Hill to Windsor.
+CDC NSW provides services to Sydney CBD, North Sydney, Parramatta, Macquarie Park, and Castle Hill.
+Busways provides services to Blacktown, Riverstone, Mount Druitt and Castle Hill.
+CDC NSW also provides weekday services from Rouse Hill to Windsor.
 In September 2007, the North-West T-way opened, providing a bus rapid transit service to Parramatta railway station.

-The Sydney Metro Northwest provides high frequency rail services to Chatswood.
+The Sydney Metro Northwest provides high frequency rail services to Sydenham via the major centres of Castle Hill, Chatswood and the Sydney CBD.
 Rouse Hill station is located within the suburb.